Ordering a repeat prescription

 Ordering your repeat prescriptions

-- By Patient Access.
-To register for our online services, bring some ID to the Practice and ask one of our receptionists to print you a PIN letter.
+- By Patient Access To register for our online services, bring some ID to the Practice and ask one of our receptionists to print you a PIN letter.
 Once registered, this is the most accurate and quickest way of requesting repeat prescriptions and booking appointments.
 If you wish to view your medical record and test results online via Patient Access, please ask for a form at reception (ID required).

 - By Email All requests require the name of patient, address, strength and dosage of medication needed.
 E-mail us here.